McFay History, Family Crest & Coats of Arms

 - Origins Available:

 Originally, McFay was a nickname for a dark-featured, peaceful person.
 The Gaelic name of the Clan is Mac Dubhshithe, which translates as black one of peace.
 One branch of the Clan on the island of North Uist was known as Dubh-sidh, meaning 'black fairy,' due to their whimsical association with the faerie folk.

 Early Origins of the McFay family

 The surname McFay was first found in on the Isle of Colonsay, where the eponymous ancestor of the Clan may be Dubhshith, also called Dubside, who was lector at the Cathedral on the sacred isle of Iona in 1164.
 As the name MacFee is one of the oldest of all Dalriadan surnames it appears in records as early as the reign of Alexander II, when Johannes Macdufthi was witness to a charter in Dumfriesshire.
 In 1296, Thomas Macdoffy swore an oath of allegiance to the king.

 Early History of the McFay family

-Another 361 words (26 lines of text) covering the year 1838 is included under the topic Early McFay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McFay research.
+Another 226 words (16 lines of text) covering the year 1838 is included under the topic Early McFay History in all our PDF Extended History products and printed products wherever possible.

 McFay Spelling Variations